tobyf93/bsm-todo/README.md

 - `git checkout template`
 - `git checkout -b <yourName>`

 This will create you a branch new git branch that you will work on to complete this project.
-Ensure that you are *ALWAYS* working in your own branch.
+Ensure that you are **ALWAYS** working in your own branch.

+## Web Server
+This project is powered by Webpack.
+Webpack is responsible for making builds from the source files that we create (more on this later).
+We will be using a Node web server called webpack-dev-server.

+`yarn | npm start [-- --port <port>]` will get us off and running!

+If you visit `http://localhost:<port>/` you will see a very basic web page: